code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-consumer-producer-example.md

 {% capture notice-github %}
 ![github mark](/assets/images/logos/github-mark.png){: .align-left}
-If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-kafka/tree/master/spring-kafka-helloworld).
+If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-jms/tree/master/spring-jms-activemq-helloworld).
 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This wraps up our example in which we used a Spring Kafka template to create a producer and Spring Kafka listener to create a consumer.
+This concludes our example in which we used a Spring JMS template to create a producer and Spring JMS listener to create a consumer.

-If you found this sample useful or have a question you would like to ask, drop a line below!
+If you found this sample useful or have a question you would like to ask, leave a comment below!